ChemAxon/jchem-examples/README.md

+## IMPORTANT: This project can only be compiled & run in Java 8 currently.

 # About

 This project contains sources to give code examples how to use ChemAxon [JChem Base](https://chemaxon.com/products/jchem-engines) to search and store molecules.